 The number of LGBT persons in the U.S. is subjective.
 Studies pointing to the statistics are estimates at best.
 The most widely accepted statistic is that 1 in ever 10 individuals is LGBT; however some research estimates 1 in 20.
 Of course, this all depends on one's definition of gay (which may vary by study) and the participants willingness to identify as gay, bi, lesbian or transgender.
 5

-On this web site, we accept Gate's 3.8% figure as the approximate number of American adults who admit that they are gay, lesbians or bisexual.
+On this web site, we accept Gate's 3.8% figure as the approximate number of North American adults who admit that they are gay, lesbians or bisexual.
 However, we use 5% as our best estimate of reality.
-We feel that substantial numbers of sexual minorities are still reluctant to reveal their sexual identities to pollsters, who are typically strangers.
+We feel that substantial numbers of sexual minorities are still reluctant to reveal their sexual identities openly, particularly to pollsters who are strangers.

 These information sources were used to prepare & update the above essay.
 The hyperlinks are not necessarily still active today.

 - Lymari Morales, "U.S. Adults Estimate That 25% of Americans Are Gay or Lesbian," Gallup, 2011-MAY-27, at: http://www.gallup.com

 - Gary J. Gates, "How many people are lesbian, gay, bisexual and transgender," The Williams Institute, 2011-APR, at: http://williamsinstitute.law.ucla.edu/ This is a PDF file.

 - "2011 Williams Institute research in review: U.S. Census & LGBT Demographics," The Williams Institute, 2011, at: http://gaylife.about.com/